 While you heal, you may notice some pain, numbness, tingling, or weakness in your back or legs.
 You may try the ice method or pain pills to manage your pain.

 Ice Method: First, use ice and try to decrease your activity for 1-2 days.
 Ice the area for 20 minutes every hour for 4 hours in a row (best time is in the evening).
 Use a ready-made ice pack or put ice in a plastic bag and then wrap the bag in a towel.
 Do not put the ice right on your skin.

-Pain Pills: Your pain will improve over time.
-As your pain improves, you will need less pain pills.
+Pain: Your pain will improve over time.
+As your pain improves, you will need fewer pain pills.
 Take all pain medicine with food and at least 8 ounces of water.

 When to Call